Nicole Westmarland

-Nicole Westmarland (born 1977) is an academic and activist in the area of violence against women.
+Nicole Westmarland (born 1977) is a British academic and activist in the area of violence against women.
 She is currently a professor at the University of Durham, where she researches rape, domestic violence and prostitution.
 With Geetanjali Gangoli, she has edited two books: International Approaches to Rape, and International Approaches to Prostitution: Law and Policy in Europe and Asia.
 Originally a taxi driver, Westmarland’s first publication focused upon security issues for female taxi drivers, following her finding that female drivers were significantly more likely to face sexual harassment from customers than their male counterparts.